Einstein (US-CERT program): Mandate

-On November 20, 2007, "in accordance with" an Office of Management and Budget (OMB) memo, EINSTEIN version 2 was required for all federal agencies, except the Department of Defense and United States Intelligence Community agencies in the executive branch.
+The Consolidated Appropriations Act of 2016 added 6 USC 663(b)(1), which requires the Secretary of Homeland Security to "deploy, operate, and maintain" a capability to detect and prevent cybersecurity risks in network traffic in federal information systems.

+The use of these systems is mandated for federal agencies by 6 USC 663 'Agency Responsibilities'.
+Agencies must adopt updates to the system within 6 months.
+The Department of Defense, Intelligence Community, and other "national security systems" are exempt.

 Adoption

 EINSTEIN was deployed in 2004 and until 2008 was voluntary.
 By 2005, three federal agencies participated and funding was available for six additional deployments.
 By December 2006, eight agencies participated in EINSTEIN and by 2007, DHS itself was adopting the program department-wide.
 By 2008, EINSTEIN was deployed at fifteen of the nearly six hundred agencies, departments and Web resources in the U.S. government.

-Features
+As of September 2022, 248 federal agencies use EINSTEIN 1 and 2 "representing approximately 2.095 million users, or 99% of the total user population" and 257 agencies use E3A.